 Two years after I began teaching, my ex-wife moved my children back to Brandon and I relocated back to District 15 to be close to them.
-I first lived in Plant City and then moved to Lakeland where I have lived for the past 12 years.
+I first lived in Plant City and then moved to Lakeland where I have lived for more than 12 years.

 In my quest to develop local connections to help provide opportunities for my students, I discovered a passion for and new opportunities to serve my community.
 I belong to service organizations such as Elks and Kiwanis, the Polk Advertising Federation, the League of Women Voters, and several others.
 I saw a need and founded The Lakeland Shooters Photography Club (over 1200 members) and a local Toastmasters Club.
 I regularly volunteer to help out the United Way, the Alliance for Independence, Kidspack, Emerge Lakeland, Relay for Life, Polk Pride, Blood Drives, the Diversity Council, …